top of page

+The volume of grief right now is loud and unrelenting.
+Help them stifle the noise.
+Help them carry the weight of their sadness.
 Don’t walk away or turn a blind eye to their grief.
 Don’t assume they have enough support or that people are showing up for them.
 Don’t expect that they’ve moved on just because the funeral is over.

 They haven’t.